Habeeb556/Sleeping_Pattern_Monitoring_Device/README.rst

 Sleeping_Pattern_Monitoring_Device [IOT Project]
 ^^^^^^^^^^^^^^^^^^^^^^^
-For this you will need,
+For this you will need:

 .. code:: shell